 gene are the second most common cause of defects in the BRCA1

 gene.
-These copy number changes are usually missed by amplicon-based sequencing analysis (Sanger sequencing or Next Generation Sequencing), but can be detected by the MLPA technique and hence MLPA complements sequence analysis of the BRCA1
+These copy number changes are usually missed by amplicon-based sequencing analysis (Sanger sequencing or Next Generation Sequencing), but can be detected by MLPA and hence MLPA complements sequence analysis of the BRCA1

 gene.
-Large genomic rearrangements (LGRs) in BRCA1
+CNVs in BRCA1

-may account for up to one-third of all disease-causing mutations, dependent on the population (Hansen et al. 2009).
-For example in Italian HBOC families the prevalence is 23% (Montagna et al. 2003), in the Netherlands 27%-36% (Hogervorst et al. 2003; Petrij-Bosch et al. 1997), while in a Danish cohort of HBOC patients the prevalence was 3.8% (Thomassen et al. 2006).
+pathogenic mutations, dependent on the population.
+Some populations have a higher prevalence of CNVs in HBOC patients.
+For example in Italian HBOC families the prevalence is 23% (Montagna et al. 2003), in the Netherlands 27-36% (Hogervorst et al. 2003; Petrij-Bosch et al. 1997), while in a Danish cohort of HBOC patients the prevalence was 3.8% (Thomassen et al. 2006).

+gene region.
 At least one MLPA probe is present for each exon in the major BRCA1

 transcript variant 1.
 Eight probes are present for exon 11 (3426 nt long).
 Three probes are present for exon 13, which is frequently deleted or duplicated (Hogervorst et al. 2003).
 Three probes are present for exon 24 and two probes for exon 16.
-One probe is included for exon 1b, which is the first exon in transcript variants 3 and 5, and two probes detect sequences located 4.6 kb and 0.7 kb upstream of the BRCA1
+One probe is included for exon 1b, an alternative first exon that is not present in BRCA1

-This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com

-SALSA Artificial Duplication DNA SD024:
+SALSA Artificial Duplication DNA SD024

-In case no positive DNA sample is available in your laboratory, an artificial duplication DNA sample for this probemix (catalogue number SD024) can be ordered from MRC-Holland.
+In case no positive DNA sample is available in your laboratory, an artificial duplication DNA sample for this probemix (catalogue number SD024) can be ordered from MRC Holland.
 This SD024 Artificial Duplication DNA will show a duplication of two or three probes when using the following probemixes: P002 and P087 BRCA1; P045, P090 and P077 BRCA2.
 The SD024 Artificial Duplication DNA is a mixture of human female genomic DNA and a titrated amount of plasmid containing selected probe target sequences.
-For further details, please consult the SD024 Artificial Duplication DNA product description, available online: www.mlpa.com
+For further details, please consult the SD024 Artificial Duplication DNA product description, available online: www.mrcholland.com

 .
 This product is for research use only (RUO).